troy896/magisk-files/note.md

-## Magisk f4732800-delta by HuskyDG
+## Magisk 7113a08b-delta by HuskyDG

 ### What is new?

-- Properly detect zygote in MagiskHide, support logcat MagiskHide when SELinux is disabled
-- Show system installation if Magisk is not installed into boot image
+- Revert "Use stable random number seed" [topjohnwu/Magisk#6340](https://github.com/topjohnwu/Magisk/pull/6340)

 ### Diffs to official Magisk